esmaeilzadehayub/Terrafor-ec2-alb/README.md

 Then you can validate the terraform code with “terraform validate”

-Finally, deploy the resource with “terraform apply”
+Finally, deploy the resource with terraform apply

 #############################################
 A summary of the potential improvements to the application
 ###############################################